List of Fate/Stay Night characters: Servants

-A group of servants who are reincarnations of Assassin Order leaders who took the name of Hassan-i Sabbah, having served in the Holy Grail War since it began.

-The Hassan-i Sabbāh in the Fourth War, an Assassin class in service to Kotomine as a spy for Tokiomi's faction, is known as Hassan of the Hundred Faces (百貌のハサン) whose self-inflicted dissociative identity disorder allowed him to manifest his alters into separate bodies through his Noble Phantasm Zabaniya: Delusional Illusion (Zabānīya).
-They were ultimately sacrificial pawns with the first Hassan killed by Gilgamesh while the rest were slaughtered by Iskandar's Noble Phantasm.

 The Hassan-i Sabbāh that appears in the Heaven's Feel route of the Fifth War is a servant that Zōken Matō summoned by sacrificing Kojirō.
-Known as True Assassin (真アサシン, Shin Asashin), he possesses a unique ability to conceal his presence outside of battle.
+Known as True Assassin, he possesses a unique ability to conceal his presence outside of battle.
 His Noble Phantasm is Zabaniya: Delusional Heartbeat (Zabānīya), a long, satanic, three-metre long right arm which replaces the heart of whoever it touches with a fake substitute, which can be crushed to destroy the real heart.
-True Assassin's battles Saber and traps her between his Noble Phantasm and The Shadow, resulting in her being devoured by the latter and her subsequent corruption into Saber Alter.
+True Assassin battles Saber and traps her between his Noble Phantasm and The Shadow, resulting in her being devoured by the latter and her subsequent corruption into Saber Alter.
 He attempts to kill Shirō immediately after but is defeated by Rider, who comes to Shirō's defense at the behest of her true master – revealed later to be Sakura Matō.
 He is later slain by Sakura's Shadow when Sakura turns on Zōken as revenge for his years of tormenting her.